January-March Fishing Patterns

 July-September Fishing Patterns

 The summer action around Hilton Head can be summed up in two words “mixed bag”!
 This is an excellent time go fishing because we have so many options.
-On the inshore waters we will be targeting redfish, flounder, trout and small sharks using a combination of lures and live bait tactics.
+On the inshore waters we will be targeting redfish, flounder, trout, black drum, mackerel and various sharks using a combination of lures and live bait tactics.
 Given the right conditions we may also get up on the shallow short grass flats in search of tailing redfish…if you like to “hunt for fish” this is the ultimate experience!
 Out in the sound we will be targeting the mighty tarpon, many of which go over 100 pound and put on a remarkable ariel show.
 Mixed in with the tarpon will be good numbers of sharks such as blacktips, duskies and bonnet heads.
-On top of that we will have some great action off of the beach and on the nearshore wrecks for species such as cobia, spanish mackerel, king mackerel, red snapper and sea bass.
+On top of that we will have some great action off of the beach and on the nearshore wrecks for species such as cobia, jacks, mackerel, whiting and sea bass.
 What more can I say, summer fishing has something for everyone!

 October-December Fishing Patterns